mrazjava/moo/moo-client-jms/readme.md

 # Moo - JMS client
 ---------------------
 100% pure JMS client support for JMS server.
-It is required as runtime dependency of a UI is [JMS server](../moo-server-jms/readme.md) is used.
+It is required as runtime dependency of a UI if [JMS server](../moo-server-jms/readme.md) is used.

 ## Moo Client